polyfy/polylith/readme.md

 The profiles can also contain libraries and paths to environments, but right now we have no such paths and therefore all profiles are marked with `--` in the environment section.

-Now when we are finished with out example system, it could be interesting to see how many lines of code each brick and environment consists of.
+Now when we are finished with our example system, it could be interesting to see how many lines of code each brick and environment consists of.
 This can be done by passing in `:loc`:
 ```
 poly info :loc